Factors Affecting Adherence and Compliance in Patient Education

 - seven-pillars-of-self-care-framework - Behavior-domain structure for sustained adherence.

-- informed-consent-and-implied-consent-in-nursing - Shared decision-making foundation for treatment commitment.
+- informed-consent - Shared decision-making foundation for treatment commitment.

 Self-Check